mak-alamin/wp-maxCounter/README.md

 # wp-maxCounter
-maxCounter is a counter plugin for WordPress.
+wp-maxCounter is a counter plugin for WordPress (under developing).

 Demo: http://makalamin.com/plugins/wp-maxCounter

+Use this Shortcode to display: [maxCountDown]